dystudio/keycloak4cf/README.md

 > [Keycloak](https://www.keycloak.org/about.html) is an open source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.

 The purpose of this repo is to run the Keycloak Cluster on [Cloud Foundry](https://www.cloudfoundry.org/).
 Kyecloak using Infinispan to cache: realms, users, sessions and more.
-If you want to run more then one Keycloak CF app instance you have to run it in [Standalone Clustered Mode](https://www.keycloak.org/docs/latest/server_installation/index.html#_standalone-ha-mode).
+If you want to run more then one Keycloak CF app instance (HA mode) you have to run it in [Standalone Clustered Mode](https://www.keycloak.org/docs/latest/server_installation/index.html#_standalone-ha-mode).

 ## Quick Start